marvin-kolja/tab-guard/README.md

 - This will create a web-ext build from `dist` inside the `artifacts` directory.

+## Disclaimer

+ChatGPT is a trademark of OpenAI OpCo, LLC.
+This extension is an independent project and is not affiliated with, endorsed by, or sponsored by OpenAI OpCo, LLC.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.